 But before they announce which Slovenian restaurants will receive the Michelin star(s) and Bib Gourmand, let’s take a step or a look at the Michelin star restaurants located across the Slovenian border.

 There are currently over 2000 restaurants around the world, who are the proud recipients of (one, two or even three) Michelin star(s).
-How many Slovenian resturants will be added to that list will be announced on March 18th.
+How many Slovenian restaurants will be added to that list will be announced soon.

 Our Southern neighbors, the Croatians, have brought the Michelin guide to their country in 2016.
 The beggings were quite humble, to say the least.
 In the first year of the arrival of the Michelin guide, (only) one Croatian restaurant received a Michelin star.
 The first-ever recipient of Michelin star in Croatia was restaurant Monte, which is located in the charming and very popular summer destination Istrian town of Rovinj.
 Restaurant Monte has helped put Croatia on the culinary map of the world.